Archive for the ‘Open Source’ Category.

 Many cannot name more than one or two forms of documentation.
 To be successfully with documentation, a software company must first enumerate the types of documentation.
 Then it must learn about each type of documentation and understand the role that each type of documentation plays.
 It is also critical to understand the different target audiences each type has.
 Also, what are the common mistakes made when trying to create each type of documentation so these mistakes can be avoided.

 Attempts are made to document software in different ways.
 However, because a complete documentation set is not defined, success is nearly impossible.
 To make matters worse, there is little to no reporting or visibility into the level of documentation a given piece of software has.
-I have never encountered software that had reached a 100% documentation level.
+I have never encountered software that has reached a 100% documentation level.

 In order to succeed there must be an understanding of the types of documentation.